rachitnigam/rachitnigam.com/content/post/first-two-years.md

 A central problem with the evaluation was that it simply reimplemented C++ benchmarks in Dahlia which resulted in the same area and latency numbers as the baselines.
-The evaluation didn't say anything interesting about how Dahlia enabled "predictable hardware design" (which was the title of our paper).
+The evaluation didn't say anything interesting about how Dahlia enabled "predictable hardware design"---which was the title of our paper.
 I was starting to feel angsty about the project and felt like there was no way evaluate it.

 I was burned out from the paper writing so I asked my friend [Sam